uv-genai/llm-setonix/vllm-distributed.md

-Distributed inference is achieved through [Ray](https://www.ray.io/) which logically aggregates all the computational resources and memory and allows remotr execution of Python code on both CPU and GPU.
+Distributed inference is achieved through [Ray](https://www.ray.io/) which logically aggregates all the computational resources and memory and allows remote execution of Python code on both CPU and GPU.
 The Ray engine is a generic execution engine enabling any kind of distributed processing beyond serving LLMs.